Darren Hayes: 1993–2001: Savage Garden

-In mid-1993, Daniel Jones placed an ad in Brisbane street press Time Off seeking a vocalist for the group.
+In mid-1993, Daniel Jones placed an ad in Brisbane street press Time Off seeking a vocalist for the group Red Edge.
 Hayes, who was studying at university and working as a record sales assistant, joined after his audition.
 Hayes' first performance with Red Edge was in front of an audience of four in Toowoomba.
 The five-piece version of Red Edge played pubs and clubs from southern Queensland to northern New South Wales, while Hayes and Jones started to write original material.

-In June 1994, Hayes and Jones left the group to work as a duo, originally known as Crush.
+In June 1994, Hayes and Jones left Red Edge to work as a duo.
+Originally, they were known as Crush.
 By year's end, the pair had enough songs for a five-song demo tape under the name Bliss.
 They sent 150 copies to various record companies around the world.
 They were renamed Savage Garden after a phrase from The Vampire Chronicles by Anne Rice: "Beauty was a Savage Garden".
 John Woodruff (The Angels, Baby Animals, Diesel) provided a positive response; he became their talent manager and negotiated a contract with Roadshow Music/Warner Music.
 In 1995 they entered the studio to work on their debut album with producer Charles Fisher (Air Supply, Moving Pictures, 1927).

 In May 1996, Savage Garden released their debut single "I Want You" under Roadshow Music.
 It peaked at No. 4 on the Australian Recording Industry Association (ARIA) singles chart, while on the 1996 End of Year Singles Chart it was highest placed by an Australian artist at No. 12.
 On 30 September of that year they received their first ARIA award nomination, in the category Breakthrough Artist – Single, for "I Want You".
 Their local success drew interest from international labels and they were signed for overseas releases with Columbia Records in late November.
 The label's executives had Woodruff arrange for Hayes and Jones to reside in a Kings Cross hotel for 8 months, where they wrote songs for a debut album to be released in 1997.
 In November 1996 a second single, "To the Moon and Back", was released and reached No. 1 in January 1997 in Australia.